jolheiser/gitea/docs/content/doc/usage/command-line.en-us.md

 `SSH_CREATE_AUTHORIZED_KEYS_FILE=false` in the `[server]` section of `app.ini`.

-NB: opensshd requires the gitea program to be owned by root and not writable by group or others.
+**Note:** opensshd requires the gitea program to be owned by root and not writable by group or others.
 The program must be specified by an absolute path.
-NB: Gitea must be running for this command to succeed.
+**Note:** Gitea must be running for this command to succeed.

 #### migrate
 Migrates the database.
 This command can be used to run other commands before starting the server for the first time.